SecOpsPete/threat-hunting-scenarios/rdp-breach-hunt/README.md

 ### 🚩 Flag 2 – Compromised Account
 **MITRE Technique:** T1078 – Valid Accounts

+The same logon data shows which valid account was used in the successful login.
+This confirms the adversary leveraged slflare credentials to gain access.

 **Finding:** The attacker successfully authenticated using the account `slflare`.
 **KQL Query Used:** (same as Flag 1)